What Is Sublimation Paper? Types, Uses & Best Paper Guide (2026)

-What is dye – sub paper made of?
+What is Sublimation Paper made of?

 Heat transfer papers are made from a variety of raw materials including base papers, polymer films and specialty coatings.
 The chemical composition of this paper is important in the process of printing.
 It ensures that the ink is absorbed and then released correctly on the substrate.